NicholasChanAPCS/League-of-Legends-Win-Predictor/README.md

 ## Bivariate Analysis

-I performed a biariate analysis on the the statistics of first turret and result to see of the winning teams how many of them destroyed first tower <br>
+I performed a biariate analysis on the the statistics of first turret and result to see of the winning teams how many of them destroyed first tower.

 <iframe